 “He’s not dangerous!”
 Peter shouted.
 “He’s just scared!”

 The robot on the right retracted its shotgun, clacking it onto a magnetic holster affixed to its spine.
 It tromped forward and shoved Peter aside.
-Another commando locked steely fingers onto Reptar’s elbow.
+Another commando locked steely fingers onto Reptar’s elbow and turned to its team leader.

 “Stand by.”
 The team leader became unnaturally still.
 Peter guessed it was receiving orders.
 A second later, his suspicions were confirmed: “Just got word—put it down.”